Iterative Refinement

 Documented: March 5, 2024

-JWST 2023–2025: Over 100 massive galaxy candidates discovered at z = 10–15.
+JWST 2023–2025: Over 100 massive galaxy candidates discovered.
 Masses 4–5× greater than ΛCDM predictions.
-These "impossibly early" galaxies were described by astronomers as requiring explanation beyond standard cosmology.
 The acceleration factor matches the framework's prediction.

 Scientific Impact